awsdocs/amazon-rekognition-developer-guide/doc_source/limits.md

 + The maximum matching faces the search API returns is 4096\.

 + Rekognition Video can analyze stored videos up to 8GB in size\.

++ A Kinesis Video input stream can be associated with at most 1 Rekognition Video stream processor\.

++ A Kinesis Data output stream can be associated with at most 1 Rekognition Video stream processor\.

++ The Kinesis Video input stream and Kinesis Data output stream associated with a Rekognition Video stream processor cannot be shared by multiple processors\.

++ For a given AWS account, the maximum number of Rekognition Video stream processors that can simultaneously exist in a single region is 10\.
+An AWS account can have more than 10 simultaneously existing stream processors by using multiple regions\.